lutris/docs/InstallingDrivers.md

 _Note for Intel integrated graphics users: Only Skylake and newer Intel CPUs (processors) offer full Vulkan support.
 Broadwell, Haswell and Ivy Bridge only offer partial support, which will very likely not work with a lot of games properly.
 Sandy Bridge and older lack any Vulkan support whatsoever._

-## Fedora (Incomplete Guide)
-*Note: Dnf will pull most, if not all, AMD/Intel drivers with an install of Lutris, Wine, and/or Steam.
-Unless on an NVIDIA card, the following guide may be redundant.*

-To install support for Vulkan API (will be functional only if you have a [Vulkan capable GPU](https://en.wikipedia.org/wiki/Vulkan_(API)#Compatibility) and driver), execute following command:

-    sudo dnf install vulkan-loader vulkan-loader.i686

-### NVIDIA:

-_**Warning**: Please ensure your graphics card is supported by modern NVIDIA driver before installing._
-_For a list of supported GPUs click here: https://www.nvidia.com/Download/driverResults.aspx/149138/en-us_

-Proprietary driver and support for Vulkan are required for proper functionality of games.

-First, update (and reboot) your system:

-    sudo dnf update
-    reboot
-Next, make sure the official repos are installed:

-    sudo dnf install fedora-workstation-repositories Enable the NVIDIA driver repo:

-    sudo dnf config-manager --set-enabled rpmfusion-nonfree-nvidia-driver Reboot again.
-After the reboot, verify the addition of the repository via the following command:

-    sudo dnf repository-packages rpmfusion-nonfree-nvidia-driver info If several NVIDIA drivers are loaded, you are good to go.
-Finally, login, connect to the internet, and open the software app.
-Click _Add-ons> Hardware Drivers> NVIDIA Linux Graphics Driver> Install._

-If you’re using an older GPU or plan to use multiple GPUs, check  [the RPMFusion guide](https://rpmfusion.org/Howto/NVIDIA?highlight=%28CategoryHowto%29)  for further instructions.
-Finally, to ensure a successful reboot, set “WaylandEnable=false” in  _/etc/gdm/custom.conf_, and make sure to avoid using secure boot.

 ## openSUSE Tumbleweed

 *Notice:* openSUSE Leap releases are currently not officaly supported because they ship an older version of glibc (2.26 but 2.27 is required at least).